RadDiff: Retrieval-Augmented Denoising Diffusion for Protein Inverse Folding: Related Works

 \subsection{Protein Structure Retrieval}

-Protein structure retrieval aims to retrieve similar protein structures from a large protein structure database given a query structure.
+Protein structure retrieval aims to retrieve similar proteins from a protein structure database given a query structure.
 We introduce two classical protein structure retrieval methods, TM-align~\citep{zhang2005tm} and FoldSeek~\citep{van2022foldseek}, which will be used in our method.

 TM-align~\citep{zhang2005tm} is a sequence-independent protein structure comparison tool.
 TM-align uses heuristic dynamic programming to find the optimal structure alignment between two structures based on template modeling score~(TM-score)~\citep{zhang2004scoring}.
 TM-score is a score function to measure the structure similarity between two protein structures, which has a value in (0,1], and 1 indicates that two structures are perfectly matched.
 TM-score$>$0.5 indicates that two structures are highly likely to share similar topology~\citep{xu2010significant}.
-We will use the version US-align~\citep{zhang2022us} in our method, which is an extension of the TM-align which can generate more accurate structural alignment.
-Although TM-align and US-align are accurate to identify the similarity of two structures, it is time-consuming and infeasible to perform large-scale comparison for millions of or billions of structure pairs.
+We will use the version US-align~\citep{zhang2022us} in our method, which is an extension of the TM-align that can generate more accurate structural alignment.
+Although TM-align and US-align are accurate in identifying the similarity of two structures, they are time-consuming and infeasible to perform large-scale comparisons for millions or even billions of structure pairs.

-FoldSeek~\citep{van2022foldseek} is a fast protein structure retrieval method based on structural alphabet.
-FoldSeek discretizes structures into 3D interaction (3Di) sequences and uses MMseqs2~\citep{steinegger2017mmseqs2} for ultra-fast retrieval, achieving search speeds several orders of magnitude faster than traditional alignment-based methods like TM-align.
+FoldSeek~\citep{van2022foldseek} is a fast protein structure retrieval method based on a structural alphabet.
+FoldSeek discretizes structures into 3D interaction (3Di) sequences and uses MMseqs2~\citep{steinegger2017mmseqs2} for ultra-fast retrieval, achieving search speed several orders of magnitude faster than traditional alignment-based methods like TM-align.
 However, due to the information loss in the discretization to a structural alphabet, FoldSeek is generally less accurate than TM-align~\citep{litfin2025ultra}.